exxmen/sharepointdirect/README.md

 ### Methods

+#### All methods writes the result to the console/textfile/csv file.

 * GetNumberOfItems - Gets the number of items in the provided list.
 * GetItemId - Gets the ID of the item by title
 * AddItem - adds an item to the list